IAAR-Shanghai/Meta-Chunking/README.md

     - ✅ Dynamic combination: To accommodate diverse chunking requirements, a strategy of dynamic combination is introduced to assist in chunking, achieving a balance between fine-grained and coarse-grained text chunking.
 - ✅ 2.
 Integrating [LumberChunker](https://github.com/joaodsmarques/LumberChunker): Refactoring it into an interface for convenient invocation; combining it with our margin sampling method to overcome the limitation of the original project's inability to use local small models.
 - ✅ 3.
 Integrating [Dense X Retrieval](https://github.com/chentong0/factoid-wiki): Refactoring it into an interface for convenient invocation.
-- ✅ 💡 We have integrated the aforementioned methods and released the first version of Python package for language model chunking, named `lmchunker`.
+- ✅ 💡 We integrate the aforementioned methods and release the first version of Python package for language model chunking, named `lmchunker`.
 You can install and use it with the command: `pip install lmchunker`.
 For specific usage instructions, please refer to `tools/lmchunker_eval.ipynb` and `tools/lmchunker_usage.ipynb`.
 We will continue to improve and update it in the future.
 Looking forward to your use!
 - ✅ 😀 4.
 We are showcasing a novel text chunking approach, `MoC`, thereby initiating a fresh chapter in intelligent text processing! 🔥🔥🔥
 - [ ] ......
 - [ ] Our follow-up work